apache/mxnet/docs/tutorials/basic/symbol.md

             len(ex), ex[0].asnumpy()))
 ```

 For neural nets, a more commonly used pattern is [simple_bind](https://mxnet.incubator.apache.org/api/python/symbol/symbol.html#mxnet.symbol.Symbol.simple_bind), which creates all of the argument arrays for you.
-Then you can call `forward`, and [backward](https://mxnet.incubator.apache.org/api/python/executor/executor.html#mxnet.executor.Executor.backward) to get gradients if needed.
+Then you can call `forward`, and [`backward`](https://mxnet.incubator.apache.org/api/python/executor/executor.html#mxnet.executor.Executor.backward) to get gradients if needed.

 ### Load and Save

-Logically symbols correspond to NDArrays.
+Logically Symbols correspond to NDArrays.
 They both represent a tensor.
 They both are inputs/outputs of operators.
-We can either serialize a `Symbol` object by using `pickle`, or by using `save` and `load` methods directly as it is explained in [NDArray tutorial](http://mxnet.io/tutorials/basic/ndarray.html#serialize-from-to-distributed-filesystems).
+We can either serialize a `Symbol` object by using `pickle`, or by using `save` and `load` methods directly as it is explained in [this NDArray tutorial](http://mxnet.io/tutorials/basic/ndarray.html#serialize-from-to-distributed-filesystems).

 When serializing `NDArray`, we serialize the tensor data in it and directly dump to disk in binary format.
-But symbol uses a concept of graph.
+But `Symbol` uses a concept of graph.
 Graphs are composed by chaining operators.
-They are implicitly represented by output symbols.
-So, when serializing a `Symbol`, we serialize the graph of which the symbol is an output.
-While serialization, Symbol uses more readable `json` format for serialization.
-To convert symbol to `json` string, use [tojson](https://mxnet.incubator.apache.org/api/python/symbol/symbol.html#mxnet.symbol.Symbol.tojson) method.
+They are implicitly represented by output Symbols.
+So, when serializing a `Symbol`, we serialize the graph of which the `Symbol` is an output.
+While serialization, `Symbol` uses more readable `json` format for serialization.
+To convert `Symbol` to `json` string, use [`tojson`](https://mxnet.incubator.apache.org/api/python/symbol/symbol.html#mxnet.symbol.Symbol.tojson) method.

 ```python
 print(c.tojson())